-This story appeared in my first book, Spiritual Wanderer, from which this blog gets its name.
+This essay originally appeared in my first book, Spiritual Wanderer.